SuperJokerayo/readline-like/README.md

 --cyan
 --white
 ```
-and default color if there is no argment.
+and default color if there is no argument.